How to Raise Ferrets

 • 26.
 What is a jill?

-A) A male ferret
+A) A female ferret

-B) A female ferret.
+B) A female ferret

 C) A baby ferret

-D) A neutered female ferret
+D) A neutered male ferret

 Created with That Quiz — the math test generation site with resources for other subject areas.